 The discount rate used to measure the total OPEB liability was 7.00 percent.
 The projection of cash flows used to determine the discount rate assumed Plan member contributions will be made at the current contribution rate and that County contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer contributions that are intended to fund benefits of current Plan members and their beneficiaries are included.
 Projected County contributions that are intended to fund the service costs of future Plan members and their beneficiaries, as well as projected contributions from future Plan members, are not included.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future OPEB payments for current Plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.